 If you’re on a paleo, Whole30, or legume-free diet, you’ll love this recipe for Cashew Hummus.
 Creamy cashews replace chickpeas in this creamy dip recipe that has classic hummus flavors.
-Everyone loves this bean-free hummus recipe.
+Everyone loves this bean-free and legume-free hummus recipe.

 a bowl of cashew hummus.